dataswift/open-source-developer-portal/app/home/why/what_is_hat.md

 ### What is the goal

-The goal is to create a new generation of services on the Internet running on private data accounts.
+The goal is to create a new generation of services on the Internet running on private microservers.

 ### How secure is the HAT